 I would like to think I have been on this long journey of understanding gratitude during my years.
-I like to relate my experiences to the song Don't Stop Believin'.
+Mentioning the word "journey" of course immediately gets the song "Don't Stop Believin'" in my head.
 Besides the fact that Journey is amazing, this song ties in perfectly with the theme of gratitude.
 It addresses concepts such as hope and love.
 Most importantly, it talks about moving on from your past, knowing that tomorrow will be a better day.
 In essence, it talks about being optimistic.
-This is HUGE with regards to gratitude.
-As you will see, this source of optimism has been the basis of my journey to becoming a more grateful individual.
+Which is HUGE with regards to gratitude.

 But what really is gratitude?
-For a word whose etymology dates back to the 1560s Latin word "gratus", one would think we should have a really good grasp on its meaning.
+For a word whose etymology dates back to the 1560s, one would think we should have a really good grasp on what it means.
 It has been engrained in our heads since a young age.
-Our parents spent a decent amount of time forcing us to say "please" and "thank you" while we were young because being thankful was the polite thing to do.
+Our parents all spent a decent amount of time forcing us to say "please" and "thank you" while we were young because being thankful was the polite thing to do.
 We complied and said those words so we could run along and play with our friends and toys.
-The meaning was oftentimes forgotten.
+The meaning was oftentimes simply forgotten.

-Not only has the meaning been lost, it has also been wrongly associated.
+Not only has the meaning been lost, it has also been associated with the wrong sorts of things.
 For instance, have you ever heard someone say, "You should be grateful for what you have, things could be worse"?
-I can almost guarantee you have.
+I can almost guarantee that you have.
 Although it makes sense that yes, we should be appreciative of our lifestyle and health and relationships, why do we put such emphasis on gratitude in the face of misfortune?
 Now there's some food for thought.